YunongPan/sicherheit_ws/README.md

 	`roslaunch laser_filters demonstrator_filter_total.launch`

   	*Note: Please keep the surrounding environment unchanged, especially within 2 meters.
-If the environment has changed, (for example: the cabel of the interface is moved, or the table and chairs nearby are moved) please use `ctrl + c` to stop the process and restart step 5 and step 6.*
+If the environment has changed, (for example: the cabel of the interface is moved, or the table and chairs nearby are moved) please use* `ctrl + c` *to stop the process and repeat step 5 and step 6.*

 ## Parameter